kjyguftd/steam-game-manager/README.md

 ### Prerequisites
 - **Node.js**: Must be installed (LTS recommended).
 - **Steam Web API Key**: You must register and obtain a Steam Web API Key.
+- **Encryption Secret**: You need to set an environment variable for the encryption key.

 ### Installation Steps
 1. **Clone the Repository**